ibm-cloud-docs/vpc/backup_service_vpc_use_policy.md

 Apply backup policies by adding tags to new or existing block storage volumes.
 When these tags match a backup policy tag, a backup is created.
 {: shortdesc}

-This service is available only to accounts with special approval to preview this feature.
-Contact your IBM Support if you are interested in getting access.
-{: preview}

 ## General procedure
 {: #backup-gen-proc-tags}